-A Content Delivery Network (CDN) is essential if you have a large website with a lot of content to optimize.
+Other than video optimization for web, a Content Delivery Network for video (CDN video) or CDN video streaming is essential if you have a large website with a lot of content to optimize.

 The video CDN stores cached copies of your videos on fast servers and delivers this content as and when needed.
 It’s a highly-optimized way of hosting your website content and should greatly improve your speed.